-- followed the course developed or endorsed by NESA - applied himself/herself with diligence and sustained effort to the set tasks and experiences provided in the course by the school - achieved some or all of the course outcomes.
+- Followed the course developed or endorsed by NESA; - Applied himself/herself with diligence and sustained effort to the set tasks and experiences provided in the course by the school; - Achieved some or all of the course outcomes.

 An official NESA N-Award Warning letter will be sent to the parents of any student who is in danger of not satisfactorily completing a course or who fails to complete an assessment task.

-If the outstanding work is not completed within the time set out in the N-Award Warning letter then a followup N-Award Warning letter will be sent indicating this.
+If the outstanding work is not completed within the time set out in the N-Award Warning letter, then a follow-up N-Award Warning letter will be sent indicating this.
 This may involve multiple letters for the same outstanding work product.
 NESA N-Award Warning letters are issued regularly where required.

-HSC students who do not make a serious attempt at a task may not receive marks for the course concerned.
-This may render some students ineligible for the award of the Higher School Certificate.

-Non-serious attempts include frivolous or objectionable material.

-Students who provide answers to examination questions in a language other than English (unless specifically instructed to do so) will have zero marks awarded.
+A student who does not make a serious attempt at a task may not receive marks for the course concerned.
+This may render a student ineligible for the award of the Higher School Certificate.
+Non-serious attempts include frivolous or objectionable material. student who provides answers to examination questions in a language other than English (unless specifically instructed to do so) will have zero marks awarded.
 Non-attempts include those where only multiple-choice questions are attempted.

-NESA requires two warnings for a student in order for an N Determination to be made by the Principal at the end of a course.
+NESA requires two warnings for a student in order for an 'N' Determination to be made by the Principal at the end of a course.